elena-orlova/elena-orlova.github.io/_pages/about.md

   - /about.html
 ---

-I am a Compuer Scince PhD student at the University of Chicago, working with Professor [Rebecca Willett](https://willett.psd.uchicago.edu).
+I am a Compuer science PhD student at the University of Chicago, working with Professor [Rebecca Willett](https://willett.psd.uchicago.edu).
 My research focuses on machine learning and its scientific applications, with particular emphasis on generative models for quantum simulations, emulators for chaotic systems, and advanced techniques in weather forecasting.
 I have experience with tensor networks for neural network compression and generative adversarial networks (GANs).

 <!-- My research interests are machine learning, with an emphasis on scientific applications: using generaive models for quantum simulations, emulators for chaotic systems, weather forecasting.
 I have experience with tensor networks for neural networks compression and generative adversarial networks.   -->

-Prior to my doctoral studies, I earned a Bachelor's degree in Mathematics and a Master's degree in Mathematics and Computer Science.
+Before to my doctoral studies, I earned a Bachelor's degree in Mathematics, and a Master's degree in Mathematics and Computer Science.

 <!-- Before my PhD, I obtained bachelor's degree at mathematics, and master's degree in mathematics and computer science. -->